-Whether you became a new business owner in 2020, received government support to help your business through the pandemic, or shifted your employees to a work-from-home environment, your tax return will look a little different this year.
-Lisa Gittens, Tax Professional at H&R Block explains what Canadian business owners can expect this tax season.
+Whether you became a new business owner in 2021, received government support to help your business through the pandemic, or shifted your employees back to the office (and possibly back home again), your tax return will need to reflect the changes that affected your business.
+Josee Cabral, Senior Tax Specialist at H&R Block explains what Canadian business owners can expect this tax season.

-According to Ownr, the company registered 16,000 new Canadian businesses on its platform between March 2020 and the end of January 2021.
+Research shows that nearly two million Canadians started a business during the pandemic.
 Whether driven by unemployment or opportunity, many Canadians struck out on their own last year.
-If you’re a first-time business owner, here’s what you need to know for your 2020 tax return:
+If you became a first-time business owner, here’s what you need to know for your 2021 tax return:

 You’ll need to report your self-employment income

 Whether you became a full-time business owner or started a side-gig to boost your earnings last year, you have to report all income earned on this year’s return.
 “Any income earned from self-employment will be taxable, and you’ll need to report it as such on a Statement of Business and Professional Activities form (T 2125),” says Cabral.
 “You then need to add it to any other income you earned.”

 For example, if you worked for another company for a few months and received a T4, you will add that income to any income earned as a business owner for your total taxable income.